microsoft/language-server-protocol/_specifications/specification-3-15.md

 	textDocument: VersionedTextDocumentIdentifier;

 	/**
 	 * The actual content changes.
-The content changes describe single state changes
+	 * The content changes describe single state changes to the document.
-	 * to the document.
-So if there are two content changes c1 (at array index 0) and
+	 * If there are two content changes c1 (at array index 0) and
-	 * c2 (at array index 1) for a document in state S then c1 moves the document from
+	 * c2 (at array index 1) for a document in state S, then c1 moves the
-	 * S to S' and c2 from S' to S''.
-So c1 is computed on the state S and c2 is computed
+	 * document from S to S' and c2 from S' to S''.
-	 * on the state S'.
+	 * So c1 is computed on the state S and c2 is computed on the state S'.
 	 *
-	 * To mirror the content of a document using change events use the following approach:
+	 * To mirror the content of a document using change events,
+	 * use the following approach:
 	 * - start with the same initial content
-	 * - apply the 'textDocument/didChange' notifications in the order you recevie them.
+	 * - apply the 'textDocument/didChange' notifications
+	 *     in the order you receive them.
-	 * - apply the `TextDocumentContentChangeEvent`s in a single notification in the order
+	 * - apply the `TextDocumentContentChangeEvent`s
-	 *   you receive them.
+	 *     in a single notification in the order you receive them.
 	 */
 	contentChanges: TextDocumentContentChangeEvent[];
 }

 /**
  * An event describing a change to a text document.
-If range and rangeLength are omitted
+ * If range and rangeLength are omitted, the new text is considered to be
- * the new text is considered to be the full content of the document.
+ * the full content of the document.
  */
 export type TextDocumentContentChangeEvent = {
 	/**